Identification: MSS 572

 Miscellaneous correspondence and publications, 1918-1920 [Box 1 F8]

-Contains a letter sent from Marie A. Dunlop Moore to Blank at Camp Zachary; a postcard of a WWI soldier; the pamphlet "The Red Triangle at Camp Zachary Taylor, The Army YMCA"; a card entitled "Flag Signal Instructor" illustrating U.S. Army and Navy Semaphore Code and Morse Code; two issues of The Probable Error; and the Pictorial Section of The Bayonet (September 6, 1918) including information on African-American recruits.
+Contains a letter sent from Marie A. Dunlop Moore to Blank at Camp Zachary; a postcard of a WWI soldier; the pamphlet "The Red Triangle at Camp Zachary Taylor, The Army YMCA"; a card entitled "Flag Signal Instructor" illustrating U.S. Army and Navy Semaphore Code and Morse Code; and the Pictorial Section of The Bayonet (September 6, 1918) including information on African-American recruits.
+Also contains three issues of The Probable Error (Vol. 1, No. 10, 1918 November 20; Vol. 1, No. 13, 1918 December 11; Vol. 1, No. 1, 1919 February).

 Tobyhanna Army Depot, 1985-1990 [Box 1 F9]